zowe/community/Docs/Meeting Minutes and Recordings/20190313/Meeting Minutes.md

 **What do we want to know from our users?**
 - Is the current content helpful?
 - How can we make the documentation better? (ideas, pain points)
 - What are you trying to do?
-(Why visit documentation, the goal)
+(Why visit documentation, the goal) What information are you looking for?
+- What information are missing in order to achiveve your goal?
 - Contact Information (optional)  - get back to the user if possible

 **Channels:**
 - Slack
 - Doc site (as a Feedback button?)
-- ?
+- Zowe email distribution list

+Idea:
+- Add a Comment button to provide quick link to create issues.

 ### Roundtable
   - APIML (Andrew)
+    - Onboarding enablers, ongoing.
-    - 384, address user comment
+    - 384, address user comment.
+Created a story, will look at it in this sprint
+    - Will refactor overview of APIML
     - Update troubleshooting information on docs-staging.
 Need to update TOC.
     - FAQ updates
   - Web UI (Alyson, Jason)
+     - AT-TLS
+     - Tutorials update
+     - 4 issues to work for 1.0.2
-     - ATLs
+     - wiki info
   - Zowe CLI (Brandon, Jim)
      - QSG
-     - PI planning next week.
-Presentation to make.
+     - IMS plug-ins, no final date
   - Zowe z/OS install (Ashley)
      - Bug: fix remaining explorer server
      - Add UI guidelines to doc site - on track
      - Add overview deck to doc site homepage - on track